Communications in Natural Resources Training, Lebanon, November 2018

 Governments helping each other

 This Group was built to be a trusted space where governments are encouraged to share questions and discuss solutions that can help them manage their natural resources in the most effective way and to obtain lasting, positive outcomes.
-Member countries are offered help and expert advice to understand the risks and the opportunities of becoming new oil and gas producers, but also to anticipate the changes of the energy transition.
+Member countries offer each other help and receive expert advice to understand the risks and the opportunities of becoming new oil and gas producers as the world economy begins to decarbonise.

 We believe that governance recommendations gain better acceptance if designed by producer countries.
 This unique approach helps us develop practical guidelines for making effective decisions about the structure and rules of the petroleum sector in an imperfect context.
 The forum allows us to develop practical tools to support policy implementation and provides us with capacity building, training and mentoring opportunities that take each country’s specific context into account.